Study Destination

 INR 10.5 - 15.4 lakhs

-How to Apply to Public Universities in Germany?
+How to Apply to German Public Universities?

 According to DAAD, over 370,000 international students are currently enrolled in German universities, with the number rising yearly.
 So, if you’re also thrilled to apply to a German university after learning about the incredible prospects that await you there, don’t worry; applying to public universities is straightforward and similar to applying to any other university.